silogen/kaiwo/docs/docs/aim/service.md

 Route templates use JSONPath expressions wrapped in `{...}` and are rendered against the entire AIMService object.
 The controller evaluates templates in this precedence order:

-1. `spec.routing.routeTemplate` on the service (highest precedence).
+1. `spec.routing.pathTemplate` on the service (highest precedence).
-2. `spec.routing.routeTemplate` from the resolved runtime config.
+2. `spec.routing.pathTemplate` from the resolved runtime config.
 3. Default: `/<namespace>/<service-uid>`.

 During rendering, the controller: